thschrapel/authorization-gated-ai-agents/disclosures/2026-09-25-counselor.md

 The **Counselor** is the iterative control component of the Authorization Agent architecture.

-Its purpose is not to plan individual actions and not to authorize them.

-Its purpose is to determine whether the Agent's process should:
+Its purpose is to determine whether the current process should:

-* proceed to another iteration,
+* begin another iteration,
 * terminate,
-* or request a controlled break / escalation from the Core.
+* or request a controlled break from the Core.

 The Counselor therefore provides the architectural equivalent of an iterative: